-Cantaloupes are a species of melon musk, and they are of two different varieties, the North American cantaloupe, Cucumis melo reticulatus, and the European cantaloupe-Cucumis Melo Cantalupensis.
-Both have distinct features, they are both orange-skinned and nutritious, but the North American variant’s skin has the geometric structure of a net, while the European skin is slightly ribbed.
+Cantaloupes are a species of melon and they are of two different types: the North American cantaloupe, Cucumis melo reticulatus and the European cantaloupe-Cucumis Melo Cantalupensis.
+Both have distinct features, they are both orange-skinned and nutritious, but the North American variant's skin has the geometric structure of a net, while the European skin is slightly ribbed.

 Many studies have revealed that the cantaloupe has a lot of immediate and long-term benefits with a lot of nutrients beneficial to people with diabetes.
-That doesn’t mean it is going to treat diabetes though
+That doesn't mean it is going to treat your diabetes.

 Nutritional Facts of Cantaloupe